pycom/pycom-documentation/chapter/pymakr/toolsfeatures.md

 ### Run

-To test code on a device, create a new .py file or open an existing one, type the desired code, save the file and then press the ``Run`` button.
+To test code on a device, create a new `.py` file or open an existing one, type the desired code, save the file and then press the `Run` button.
 This will run the code directly onto the Pycom board and output the results of the script to the REPL.

 {% hint style='info' %}
-Changes made to files won’t be automatically uploaded to the board upon restarting or exiting the ``Run`` feature, as the Pycom board will not store this code.
-In order to push the code permanently to a device, use the ``Sync`` feature.
+Changes made to files won’t be automatically uploaded to the board upon restarting or exiting the `Run` feature, as the Pycom board will not store this code.
+In order to push the code permanently to a device, use the `Upload` feature.
 {% endhint %}

 ### Projects